catppuccin/.github/SUPPORT.md

 You can also ask for help and guidance on creating new ports to be transferred into the Catppuccin GitHub organisation.
-Often, this can streamline the process as the feedback loop is usually faster on Discord compared to GitHub, and more people will be exposed/interested to your work, even if it's a work in a progress!
+Often, this can streamline the process as the feedback loop is usually faster on Discord compared to GitHub and more people will be exposed to and/or interested in your work.